 Course/live training for fitness establishments

 ABC charity also offer live training for fitness institutions, and online course multiple-licensing options if you run a gym or organisation, and want your whole team to access training.
 Information available at the bottom of THIS PAGE.

 The NHS website offers basic help if you are wondering how to start supporting someone in your life with an eating disorder.
 It’s not written specifically for fitness professionals, but a lot of it is relatable.

-We also want to share this booklet from BEAT which is a guide about eating disorders for friends and family.
-Some of the content will be useful for fitness professionals who are concerned for a client.
+This booklet from BEAT is a guide about eating disorders for friends and family.
+Some content is useful for fitness professionals who are concerned for a client.

 We can come in and talk, too